-GO has submitted a written request to receive funding for the net costs claimed to have been incurred in providing USO during the year 2017, based on a base methodology developed for GO by a third party.
+GO has submitted a written request to receive funding for the net costs claimed to have been incurred in providing USO for the year 2018.
+The claim is based on a methodology previously developed for GO by a third party.